 Many baby boomers and older adults remember growing up in a house that was always full of people.
 Grandparents, aunts, uncles, cousins and the random stranger coming through town were common experiences.
 People would just stop by—and no one cared!

-My husband and I recently watched, “My Big Fat Greek Wedding 2" and we loved it as much as the first one.
+My husband and I recently watched My Big Fat Greek Wedding 2 and we loved it as much as the first one.
 There is something about watching a big, loud, messy and interconnected family that triggers a primal wistfulness or a sweet nostalgia.
-We are primally wired to find comfort in the crazy, messy and ultimately protective sense of being part of a tribe, no matter how modern life becomes.
+We are wired to find comfort in the protective sense of being part of a tribe, no matter how modern life becomes.

 Are you living alone due to an empty nest, divorce, widowhood or lifestyle choice?
 In addition to some of the challenges of having to manage all of the chores and expenses, studies show the isolation of living alone can increase the risk of our physical and mental health.

-“Chronic feelings of isolation can drive a cascade of physiological events that actually accelerates the aging process,” Cacioppo writes.
+According to University of Chicago social neuroscientist John Cacioppo, who co-authored Loneliness: Human Nature and the Need for Social Connection, “Chronic feelings of isolation can drive a cascade of physiological events that actually accelerates the aging process.”

 Time to Create a Modern Tribe

-If you weren’t lucky enough to be born into a “Big Fat” Greek/Italian/Jewish/Spanish/Asian family- make one!
-Make sure you house is regularly filled with people.
-Invite friends for a left-over potluck and don’t worry about cleaning the house—no one notices.
+If you weren’t lucky enough to be born into a Big Fat [Fill in the Blank] Family, make one!
+Invite friends for a leftover potluck and don’t worry about cleaning the house—no one notices.
 Force yourself to engage in community gatherings.
-If you have space in your house that is unused - don’t be afraid to offer a room to someone who needs it.
+If you have space in your house that is unused, don’t be afraid to offer a room to someone who needs it.